-Currently, in order to fully ensure the career and college readiness of all Monty Tech students, the following graduation requirements must be met by all students.
+Currently, in order to fully ensure the career and college readiness of all Monty Tech students and to ensure that students are in line with the MassCore recommendations, the following graduation requirements must be met by all students.
+Note that total accumulated credits may vary for transfer students.